HarishHary/blink/docs/internals/controller-runtime.md

 - Intensity five restarts / ten seconds; exhausting it terminates the application.
 - Abnormal child exit is eligible for restart.
 - Normal or shutdown exit outside draining or stopping fails the supervisor.
-- After `plugin.MessageStop` it forwards `plugin.MessageDrain` to the actor.
+- On `plugin.MessageStop` while running it forwards `plugin.MessageDrain` to the actor; the message is ignored in any other lifecycle.

 ```mermaid
 stateDiagram-v2